Monsido/activerecord-native_db_types_override/README.md

 Look for the adapter class that contains the `native_database_types` method and specify the fully-qualified name (e.g. ActiveRecord::ConnectionAdapters::MyDbAdapter) as the key in the options hash.

-Be sure to add a require for the adapter, if it has not been loaded already prior to configuration.
+Be sure to add a require for the adapter, if it has not been loaded already prior to configuration, e.g.:

+    require 'active_record/connection_adapters/postgresql_adapter'
+    NativeDbTypesOverride.configure({
+      ActiveRecord::ConnectionAdapters::PostgreSQLAdapter => {
+        :datetime => { :name => "timestamptz" },
+        :timestamp => { :name => "timestamptz" }
+      }
+    })

-Let us know if we can list a new or revised adapter here.
-Pull requests are welcome!
+Let us know if we can add support for an adapter, so it can be referenced by a symbol instead.
+Pull requests welcome!

 ### Troubleshooting

-Make sure that you either add a require for the adapter before the configuration or you may get an `uninitialized constant (adapter class)` error, depending on whether something else loaded the adapter prior to configuration.
+If not using one of the supported symbols you may need to add a require for the adapter before the configuration or you may get an `uninitialized constant (adapter class)` error, depending on whether something else loaded the adapter prior.

 Test out a migration and include all the types defined in your adapter's NATIVE_DATABASE_TYPES if you're unsure whether it is defining things correctly, e.g. in a test project for PostgreSQL in Rails 3.1/3.2 you could do this and then look at the my_models table in your database: